No.1 – Conrad Salinger

 “When you hear his arrangements they are so smooth, so beautiful and velvety, yet if you heard him working you wouldn’t believe it.
 He would suffer them out through a piano, he used to bang on the piano and play these chords which the next day with the orchestra sounded glorious, but I would keep thinking ‘no way, this is never going to work’, and it always did work.”

-The now legendary composer John Williams also recalls being amazed by Salinger’s work (Williams had started his career playing piano in the MGM studio orchestra at the age of 12…12!!)
+The now legendary composer John Williams also recalls being amazed by Salinger’s work (Williams had started his career playing piano in the MGM studio orchestra)

 “I spent a lot of time with Salinger.
 I learnt a tremendous amount from him-mostly from looking at his scores.
 He was the architect of what you might call the ‘MGM sound’- that marvelous glow the orchestra had.
 And it really came from his writing.
 His scores were highly idiosyncratic: He’d have the third trombone way up in the tenor clef, and the trumpets low down doing funny things-as if some Chinaman had written the score!
 And then you’d go on the sound stage the next day and hear the result…it was like a wonder!
 No one quite had his touch”